Electronic-Grade Metal-Organic Precursors

 Zr(TMHD)₄, Cu(TMHD)₂, Gd(TMHD)₃

-Excellent — no β-hydrogens to enable premature decompositionLow — requires strong oxidants (O₃ or plasma)250–400 °C (precursor-dependent)High-temperature oxide epitaxy, complex oxides (PZT, YBCO), processes where delivery-line stability is paramount
+Excellent — no β-hydrogens to enable premature decompositionLow — requires strong oxidants (O₃ or plasma)250–400 °C (precursor-dependent)High-temperature oxide epitaxy, complex oxides (PZT, YBCO), R&D-to-pilot process development where delivery-line stability is paramount

 Alkylamides (TDMA-class)